 Relying on the internet to diagnose the meaning behind the indicators on your dashboard is a surefire way to cause yourself a headache.
 By having a trained mechanic properly run an in-depth diagnostic on your car’s computer, you can be sure that whatever issues your vehicle is experiencing are understood.
 You’ll never get any guessing or unnecessary repairs when you run a car computer diagnostic test with Virginia Tire & Auto.

 What kind of issues can car computer diagnostics uncover?

 A diagnostic code can indicate an electrical issue, a mechanical problem like an engine vacuum leak, or something else entirely.
 Codes can even be triggered when there’s nothing wrong with the electronics.
 When your mechanic runs a car computer diagnostics test, he or she is scanning the PCM for these active or stored diagnostic codes.
 While these computer diagnostic codes identify the source of the problem, they will not indicate whether a part needs replacing.

 What are my next steps?

-When you schedule an appointment at one of Virginia Tire & Auto’s 14 service centers in Virginia, you’ll get a comprehensive car computer diagnosis by a diagnostic expert.
-Our test includes a visual inspection of related components, a complete system analysis, thorough research of all related service bulletins, test drives, pinpoint testing and finally, the component diagnosis.
+When you schedule an appointment at one of Virginia Tire & Auto’s service centers, you’ll get a comprehensive car computer diagnosis by a diagnostic expert.
+Our test includes a visual inspection of related components, a complete system analysis, thorough research of all related service bulletins, test drives, pinpoint testing and, finally, the component diagnosis.